Vincent Alexis-Laona, Instructional Coach

 Bailey Reimer, Senior Operations Specialist

 Bailey Reimer just loves the Kansas City community, and knows that the families and students here deserve a school that will help every student on his or her path to graduating from college.
 Before joining the Kauffman School's operations team, Ms. Reimer was a kindergarten teacher and grade team leader at Chicago Public Schools' CICS-Basil Elementary.
 Ms. Reimer is a 2013 alumna of Teach For America - Chicago and a former TeachPlus Policy Fellow.
-She received her Bachelor of Arts in Linguistics and American Studies from the University of Kansas and her Master of Arts in Teaching in Elementary Education from Dominican University in River Forest, Illinois.
+She received her Bachelor of Arts in Linguistics and American Studies from the University of Kansas and her Master of Arts in Teaching in Elementary Education from Dominican University in River Forest, Il.
 Ms. Reimer joined the Kauffman School because she knows that schools with excellent, efficient systems enable teachers to teach and students to learn.

 Amy Rosenwald believes that education can be a pathway to success for all students and is committed to ensuring students grow to be self-empowered, independent, and confident leaders.
-Prior to joining the Kauffman School team, Ms. Rosenwald served three years as a middle school teacher in Mission, South Dakota, where she helped develop year-long curriculum for all secondary literacy classrooms.
+Prior to joining the Kauffman School team, Ms. Rosenwald served three years as a middle school teacher in Mission, SD, where she helped develop year-long curriculum for all secondary literacy classrooms.
 Ms. Rosenwald, an alumna of Teach For America, received her Bachelor of Arts in Global Studies and History from the University of Minnesota, and Master of Education from Black Hills State University.
 Ms. Rosenwald is proud to be part of PREPsters’ journey to college graduation.

 Hadiza Sa-Aadu, Data and Technology Specialist